-- Follow safety instructions, Health and Safety policies, and procedures that apply to each role. - Ensure risks are understood, and have proper plans to minimise potential harm from them. - · Set an example of safety, and encourage others to do the right thing. - Safety is everyone's responsibility.
+- Follow safety instructions, Health & Safety policies, and procedures that apply to each role. - Complete your annual Health & Safety training as part of the 'Do The Right Thing' series. - Ensure risks are understood and have proper plans to minimise potential harm from them. - Set an example of safety and encourage others to do the right thing. - Safety is everyone's responsibility.
 If you think something is unsafe or could cause an accident, take action to deal with it, if safe to do so, and report it immediately to your line manager. - Never agree to do anything if you don't have the appropriate knowledge or training to do it safely.